Silverpeas/Jenkins-Pipelines/README.md

 # Jenkins-Pipelines
-Jenkins Pipelines Definitions describing the different stages for a given job
+Jenkins Pipelines definitions describing the different stages for a given job